Sacred Rivers & Ancient Springs

-You should too.
-It was my first exposure to the woman who woke up America in 1962 to the painful truth that we were poisoning our waters with agricultural pesticides and herbicides.
-She helped Americans understand that as a result of poisoning our ecosystems and waterways, we were poisoning ourselves.
-Her book is why we have the Environmental Protection Agency branch of our government, no matter how crippled by corporate interests it still is.
+It was my first exposure to a woman who woke up many people in 1962 to the painful truth that we were poisoning our waters with agricultural pesticides and herbicides.
+She helped many Americans understand that as a result of poisoning our ecosystems and waterways, we were poisoning ourselves.
+Her book is why we have the Environmental Protection Agency branch of our government, no matter how crippled by corporate interests it has been.

 I grieved and grieved… and prayed and prayed.
 And I began to listen to the voices of the waters.

-I listened to them speak, and asked how I might be able to help heal and protect this sacred life source we all depend on.
+I listened to them speak, and asked how we might be able to help heal and protect this sacred life source we all depend on.